 ^{} Salary for Stephen Quantrill is paid in consulting fees to McRae Investments Pty Ltd.

-^{} Salary for Abby Macnish Niven is paid in consulting fees to McRae Investments Pty Ltd from 1 July 2021 to 31 December 2021, and to CAMS Advisory Pty Ltd from 1 January 2022 to 30 June 2022.
+^{} Salary for Abby Macnish Niven is paid in consulting fees to CAMS Advisory Pty Ltd.

 The proportion of remuneration linked to performance and the fixed proportion are as follows: